WUPA: Almost a CBS affiliate

-On May 23, 1994, as a result of the network winning the rights to air NFC football games, New World Communications announced an affiliation deal with Fox to switch the affiliations of most of New World's stations to the network.
+On May 23, 1994, New World Communications announced an affiliation deal with Fox to switch the affiliations of most of New World's stations to the network.
 One of the stations involved was WAGA-TV (channel 5), which would replace Fox-owned WATL as that network's Atlanta outlet.
 This left CBS in the position of seeking a new Atlanta-area affiliate.
+This occurred after Fox won the rights to air NFC football games beginning that year.